10% Happier Summary

 Life as an ABC News correspondent must feel pretty good right?
 The pay is great, millions of people know your face and name, and you get to tell everyone what’s important.
 But for some, the pressure can become too much — and they crack.

-This happened to Dan Harris 12 years ago and his voice broke in a live, on-air panic attack on national television.
-Convinced that it was time to do some digging into his self and life, he started a long journey into the science of stress and eventually, mindfulness.
-Originally a skeptic himself, Dan eventually learned to tame his ego with the power of meditation, and shared his lessons in this 2014 bestseller.
+This happened to Dan Harris 12 years ago.
+His voice broke in a live, on-air panic attack on national television.
+The incident convinced him that it was time to do some digging into his self and life.
+Harris went on a long journey into the science of stress and, eventually, mindfulness.
+Originally a skeptic himself, Dan eventually learned to tame his ego with the power of meditation.
+In his 2014 bestseller, 10% Happier, he shares his takeaways.

 1. The problem with your ego is that it’s never satisfied.